apache/incubator-seata-website/docs/en-us/overview/faq.md

 <a href="#31" target="_self">31.What are the restrictions on Seata's address registered with the registry?</a>

+<a href="#32" target="_self">32.seata-server cannot be started due to Unrecognized VM option 'CMSParallelRemarkEnabled'
+Error: Could not create the Java Virtual Machine.
+Error: A fatal exception has occurred.
+Program will exit.?</a>

 ********
 <h3 id='1'>Q: 1.Can Seata be used in a production environment?</h3>